trebeljahr/trebeljahr.com/_drafts/feynman-note-everything-2.md

 First you can summarize single pieces of content.
 Writing summaries for the main ideas in a book, or for a YouTube video, or for a podcast episode would be examples of this.
 These summaries have to break down the concepts so that even a child with no prior knowledge could understand them.

-Second you can synthesize across different pieces of content (even different Feynman Notes of your own) and combine them together into longer form articles.
+Second you can synthesize across different pieces of content (even different Feynman Notes of your) and combine them together into longer form articles.
 This way you organize information across different sources and write something like a cross source Feynman Note.
 These are tied to a specific topic like, let's say, compilers or general relativity or CRISPR/CAS.

 To sum this section up - there are two distinct types of Feynman Notes:
 1. **Summaries** - Feynman notes tied to a specific piece of content.
 2. **Deep Dives** - Feynman notes tied to a specific topic or idea.

 Now the result we are going for are deep dives.
-While individual summaries are inevitable byproducts of "Feynman Noting Everything", they only act as building blocks towards creating your own deep dives in the end.
+While individual summaries are inevitable byproducts of "Feynman Noting Everything", they only act as building blocks towards creating your deep dives in the end.
 They are just tools to make sure that you fully engage your mind while consuming a piece of content.
 They are a sort of crutch designed to help you digest content better.

 The deep dives on the other hand are how the Feynman Notes are going to fit together into a tightly knit web of concepts and ideas.